euri10/iota.lib.py/CONTRIBUTING.rst

 ------------
 1. Make sure it really is a PyOTA bug.
     - Check the traceback, and see if you can narrow down the cause of the bug.
     - If the error is not directly caused by PyOTA, or if you are unable to figure out what is causing the problem, we're still here for for you!
-Post in the ``#iota-libs-pyota`` channel in `Slack`_ for assistance.
+Post in the ``#iota-libs-pyota`` channel in `discord`_ for assistance.
 2. Is it safe to publish details about this bug publicly?
     - If the bug is security-related (e.g., could compromise a user's seed if exploited), or if it requires sensitive information in order to reproduce (e.g., the private key for an address), please do not post in in the PyOTA Bug Tracker!
-    - To report security-related bugs, please contact ``@phx`` directly in `Slack`_.
+    - To report security-related bugs, please contact ``@phx`` directly in `discord`_.
 3. Is this a known issue?
     - Before posting a bug report, check the `PyOTA Bug Tracker`_ to see if there is an existing issue for this bug.
 4. Create a new issue in the `PyOTA Bug Tracker`_.